TausifShahanshah/Semantic-Segmentation-Using-U-Net/README.md

-# Stock-Price-Prediction
-This is the project for stock price prediction using RNN
+This is the project for semantic segmentation using U-Net